raulhuelamo/line-clamp/README.md

 `options` is an optional object literal.

-- Set `options.ellipsis` to change the string to be appended to the truncated text (defaults to `…`).
+- Set `options.ellipsis` to change the string to be appended to the truncated text.
+Defaults to `…`.

 See [Usage](#usage).